cjeon/lanyon/_posts/2021-03-29-effective-java-3-e-summary-chapter-8-shorter.md

         - Code smell
         - 11 times slower
     - Use `reflection` only when creating it, and refer to it by an `interface` or a `higher class`.
+10. Avoid using JNI (Java Native Interface)
+11. Don't optimize, do it when you need it through profiling.